cucumber/testng-xml-formatter/README.md

 ```

 Likewise for example tables, the rule (if any), scenario outline name, example
 name, and number are included.
+Additionally, if the scenario outline name is
+parameterized, the pickle name is included too.

 ```feature
 Feature: Examples Tables